albar965/littlenavmap-manual/en/FILES.md

 _Little Navmap_ stores metadata like version and date in the file which helps when reporting errors or for future extensions.

-The most important data is procedure information which allows the program to restore SIDs, STARs, approaches and transitions in an error tolerant way when loading flight plans.
+The most important data is alternate airports and procedure information which allows the program to restore SIDs, STARs, approaches and transitions in an error tolerant way when loading flight plans.

 Use [Export as Clean PLN](MENUS.md#export-clean-flight-plan) ![Export as Clean PLN](../images/icons/filesaveclean.png "Export as Clean PLN")  if a program is not capable of reading the annotated files.